-As you can see, there is not a whole lot to it.
+As you can see, there is not a lot to it.

 I'm using an ATTiny1617 because of its built in PTC (Peripheral Touch Controller).
-This makes using the capacitive touch buttons fairly easy since you can use the Atmel QTouch library.
-The RTC was chosen because of its small size and built in oscillator.
+This makes using the capacitive touch buttons fairly easy since you can make use of the Atmel QTouch library.
+The RTC was mainly chosen because of its small size and built in oscillator.

-I designed the case in Fusion360 and then 3D printed it.
-It fits a standard 18mm nato strap.
+I designed the case in Fusion360 to fit a standard 18mm nato strap and then 3D printed it in regular PLA.

 To mount the PCB I made some slots into the mounting posts, which can hold M1.4 nuts.
 Then the PCB can be screwed in by 4 black M1.4 screws.